GETTING BOOKS: the directory

 Of course there are other ways of getting books.
 New ones are readily available online, sometime cheaper than in shops.
-But there’s a hidden cost: between 1995 and 2016 the number of independent sellers of new (rather than second-hand) books in the UK more than halved – from 1,894 to 867.
+But there’s a hidden cost: between 1995 and 2016 the number of independent bookshops in the UK more than halved – from 1,894 to 867.
 Things have picked up slightly since, as people perhaps recognise the threat, and bookshops become more innovative (a licensed bookshop in Pinner, a community-run bookshop in Wymondham).
-But we have only four (in Diss, Halesworth, Beccles and Southwold) and we don’t want to lose any of them.
+But we have only four (in Diss, Halesworth, Beccles and Southwold) and surely we don’t want to lose any of them.
+(We have though: Wells in Southwold is now photography only.)

-There are other chain bookshops as well of course, WH Smith as well as Waterstones – in Diss, Beccles, Great Yarmouth, and Lowestoft.
+We have chain bookshops as well of course – in Diss, Beccles, Great Yarmouth and Lowestoft.
 It’s up to you, but we haven’t included them in our directory.
+The exception is Southwold books, a slightly disguised and sometimes controversial branch of Waterstones, but with a particularly independent, local focus.)

-Second-hand bookshops, too, have suffered, at least partly through competition via the internet.
+Secondhand bookshops, too, have suffered, at least partly through competition via the internet.
 There are no official figures, but our research suggests that there are perhaps half what there used to be along the Waveney and Blyth.
+And sadly three have closed since last year’s book festival directory – Ann Green in Halesworth, Besleys in Beccles (but see below) and Othellos in Lowestoft.
 The other competition comes from charity shops, whose overheads are lower.
 The word from the trade is: give to Oxfam but buy from bookshops.
-All the second-hand bookshops listed have books of all sorts – fiction and non-fiction.
-Some also have specialities, which are listed here.

 Mon-Sat 9-5 (4 on Sat)